Middle East and North African Studies

 Cyrus Partovi.
 Senior lecturer in social sciences.
 Middle East politics, U.S. foreign policy, diplomacy, the United Nations.
 MALD 1969, MA 1968 The Fletcher School of Law and Diplomacy, Tufts University.
 BA 1967 Lewis & Clark College.

 Paul R. Powers.
-Associate professor of religious studies, chair of the Department of Religious Studies.
+Associate professor of religious studies.
 Islamic studies.
 PhD 2001, MA 1992 University of Chicago Divinity School.
 BA 1990 Carleton College.